ODTE -- An ensemble of multi-class SVM-based oblique decision trees: Acknowledgements

 \section{Acknowledgements}

 First of all, we are indebted to the authors of \cite{Ganaie:ESWA2020}, \cite{Menkovski:2008} and \cite{WODT:2019} for providing us with the code for their implementations.
+We are also grateful to the reviewers for their valuable comments.
 This work has been partially funded by the Government of Castilla-La Mancha and ``ERDF A way of making Europe'' under project SBPLY/21/180225/000062; by MCIU/AEI/10.13039/501100011033 and ``ESF Investing your future'' through project PID2022-139293NB-C32; and by the Universidad de Castilla-La Mancha and ``ERDF A Way of Making Europe'' under project 2022-GRIN-34437.